CPAP Pressure Settings- ResMed

 Air pressure calibration on CPAP machines is done through a process called titration.
 So you are advised against trying to adjust the air pressure of a CPAP machine on your own.
 Also, never get the air pressure adjusted without a medical prescription.
 If you feel the air pressure needs adjustment, discuss with your sleep specialist and seek expert help to get the adjustments done.

 For fixed pressure CPAP machines, the air pressure is maintained at the minimum level required to keep the airways open throughout the night.
 For auto-titrating pressure machines, both minimum and maximum pressure levels must be set.
 However, air pressure requirements change with time, health conditions and age of the CPAP device.

-Automatic Adjustments to Air Pressure
+Automatic Adjustments of CPAP Pressure Settings

 To avoid the hassle of visiting a healthcare provider every time your air pressure requirement changes, you may consider an AutoPAP or APAP device.
 With automatic PAP machines, you don't need to worry about adjusting air pressure as these devices detect the breathing level and adjust the required air pressure automatically.
 For instance, it maintains a certain level of air pressure when a patient is about to fall asleep and increases the pressure only when an apnea event occurs.
 Once the event is over, it restores the air pressure back to normal levels to facilitate proper breathing.

 You should speak to your medical practitioner or sleep specialist to determine what suits you best in the whole APAP vs. CPAP debate.